alvinary/artale/README.md

-many-sorted first order logic into propositional logic, and add hard-coded auxiliary clauses to manage constraints that are either beyond first order logic or make limited use of functions (relying on the unique name assumption), so I can use a SAT solver for model checking.
+many-sorted first order logic into propositional logic, and add hard-coded auxiliary clauses to manage constraints that are either beyond first order logic or make limited use of functions (relying on the unique name assumption), so I can use a SAT solver to find models that meet the constraints specified on a program or perform bounded model checking.

-- The class in charge of finding models satisfying the specification given in a program is in `models.py`
+- The class in charge of finding models satisfying a specification is in `models.py`
 - The class in charge of parsing programs is in `parser.py`
 - A class for displaying relations as trees can be found in `ui.py`
 - The `./specs` folder contains some example programs